Yusmeiro Petit: Oakland Athletics (2018–2021)

 On 7 December 2017, Petit signed a two-year contract with the Oakland Athletics which includes a club option for 2020.
 Petit finished his first season with the A's with a 7–3 record and an even 3.00 ERA over 93 innings.
 He continued his success the following season, registering an ERA of 2.71 in 80 games, prompting the Athletics to exercise their option on him.
 In the shortened 2020 season, Petit recorded a 1.66 ERA in 21 2/3 innings.

 On 14 February 2021, Petit resigned with the Athletics on a 1-year contract worth $2.55 million.
 In 2021, Petit logged 78 games of 3.92 ERA ball, striking out 37 in 78.0 innings of work.
 He became a free agent following the season.

-San Diego Padres (2022)
+San Diego Padres

 On 2 May 2022, Petit signed a minor league contract with the San Diego Padres organization.
 In 11 games for the Triple-A El Paso Chihuahuas, he struggled to a 7.71 ERA with 12 strikeouts in 11 2/3 innings pitched.
 On 10 June, Petit was granted release from the Padres.

 International career

-He was selected to play for the Venezuela national baseball team at the 2017 World Baseball Classic.
+Petit was selected to play for the Venezuela national baseball team at the 2017 World Baseball Classic.
+He took the loss after allowing 5 runs in two innings, including a three-run home run to Esteban Quiroz, against Mexico.